sytabaresa/kingly/README.md

 ![visualization example](https://github.com/brucou/state-transducer-visualizer/raw/master/assets/cd-player-automatic-dagre-visualization.png)

 Automated visualization works well with simple graphs, but seems to encounter trouble to generate optimally satisfying complex graphs.
 The Dagre layout seems to be a least worse option.
-We believe the best option for visualization is to use professional specialized tooling such as `yed`.
+I believe the best option for visualization is to use professional specialized tooling such as `yed`.
 In a future version, we will provide a conversion to `yed` graph format to facilitate such workflow.
 The [`yed`](https://www.yworks.com/products/yed) orthogonal and flowchart layout